rubiety/should_i_cook/README.md

-should_i_cook
+Should I Cook
 =============

-Simple website for shouldicook.com.
+Simple application for determining whether or not you should cook.